GurditLubana/Group-10-Meal-Planner/Devlog.md

    - Finished SQL statements
    - Fixed compiler run time errors in generated HSQL db file
    - Questioned our degree choice

-### 2022-06-02
-     Dev:
-      - Gurdit
-Duration: 5 hrs
-   Tasks:

-   - Changed the UI for edible item's categoies in add item fragment.
-   - Made categories a checkbox, instead of Radio buttons.

-### 2022-06-02
-     Dev:
-      - Gurdit
-Duration: 5 hrs
-   Tasks:

-   - Made current UI for categories of edible item more generalized.
-   - Made it same for meals, food and drinks.
-   - Earlier UI was different for food, drinks and meals.

 ### 2022-07-02
      Dev: